NaikSoftware/StompProtocolAndroid/README.md

   - If you have Java 8 compatiblity and Jack enabled, this library will work for you
 - Using the new Native Java 8 support
   - As of this writing, you must be using Android Studio Canary to use this feature.
+  - Has been tested in the following environments:
+    - Canary 9, Gradle plugin v3.0.0-alpha9
+    - Canary 8, Gradle plugin v3.0.0-alpha8
+  - It *should* work in all 3.0.0+ versions
   - You can find more info on the [Releases Page](https://github.com/forresthopkinsa/StompProtocolAndroid/releases)

 However, *this fork is NOT compatible with Retrolambda.*
 If you have RL as a dependency, then you should be using the [upstream version](https://github.com/NaikSoftware/StompProtocolAndroid) of this project!

+Finally, please take bugs and questions to the [Issues page](https://github.com/forresthopkinsa/StompProtocolAndroid/issues)!
+I'll try to answer within one business day.

 ## Example backend (Spring Boot)